darshth/Auto_NLP_Tools/README.md

 *Coding is art!
 But your business problem is your paintbrush!
 And your solution's performance isn't judged by your accuracy score, F-score, etc., but by the problem you solve, how well you solve it, and the extent to which it is helpful to the person who required your Solution.*

-### So I decided to come-up with vault the code- To make AI, ML and Data Science accessible to anyone who has a computer and to remove the redundancies involved in coding.
+### So I decided to come-up with The Code Vault- To make AI, ML and Data Science accessible to anyone who has a computer and to remove the redundancies involved in coding.
 *Disclaimer- No Fancy Coding Involved.

 ## About